Meisaka/trillek-client-ui/README.md

 All tests are stored within `./specs`, they use [Jasmine][] for assertions and execution.
 You can run the tests with `grunt test` or as part of the default `grunt` build.

+You can have the tests run whenever a file is changed within the `src` or `./specs` directories by executing `grunt test:continuous`.

 ## Building

 Presuming you have all of the dependencies installed correctly, you can simply execute grunt.